shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 Along the way, we discussed:

-* The importance of using ``CLOCK_MONOTONIC`` as ``CLOCK_REALTIME`` does not increase monotonically and therefore could be dangerous.
+* The importance of using ``CLOCK_MONOTONIC`` as ``CLOCK_REALTIME`` does not increase monotonically and therefore could be dangerous for time duration calculations.
 * The usage of busy wait to minimize wake-up jitter.
-* The fact that PI mutexes causes code on the non-RT thread to run with RT priority, which means they need to be RT safe and avoid unbounded latency.
+* The fact that PI mutexes cause code that are protected by the mutex on the non-RT thread to occasionally run with RT priority, which means they need to be RT safe and avoid unbounded latency.

 All of the examples in this post can be found `here
 <https://github.com/shuhaowu/rt-demo/tree/master/examples/blog_examples/>`__.